 Citation counts are not comparable across disciplines, e.g. citation counts in Social Sciences and Humanities are lower because researchers are more often publishing in books and conference papers that are not well covered by citation databases.

 Cited reference searching is the process of seeking when an article, book, journal, or particular author is cited in another work.
-Gathering a citation's impact can help the researcher:
+Gathering a work's citation impact can help the researcher:

 Citation metrics are only as good as the citation data indexed in each resource.
 No citation database indexes all published works, and no citation database covers all subject areas equally.